-Gibraltar is an ideal assignment for many expats thanks to its location and the fact that English is the language of business.
-UK and EEA citizens do not need a visa to live and work in Gibraltar.
+Gibraltar is an ideal assignment for many expats thanks to its convenient location and the fact that English is the language of business.
+EU and EEA citizens do not need a visa to live and work in Gibraltar.
 However, non-EEA citizens looking to take up employment will need work and residence permits to do so legally.

 Job market in Gibraltar